prominenceai/deepstream-services-library/README.md

 The DeepStream SDK and DSL use the open source [GStreamer](https://gstreamer.freedesktop.org/),  _"An extremely powerful and versatile framework for creating streaming media applications"_.

 ## Contributing
-DSL is released under the [BSD 2-Clause License](LICENSE).
+DSL is released under the [MIT License](LICENSE).
 Contributions are welcome and greatly appreciated.
 Contributor guidelines and code of conduct are still TBW.

 ## DSL Users Guide